tlberglund/gradle-liquibase-plugin/README.md

 changelog.
 Hence this DSL is not documented separately from the Liquibase XML format.
 However there are some minor differences or enhancements to the XML format, and there are some gaping holes in Liquibase's documentation of the XML.
-Those holes are filled, and differences explained in the documentation for the [Groovy Liquibase DSL](https://github.com/tlberglund/groovy-liquibase) project page.
+Those holes are filled, and differences explained in the documentation on the [Groovy Liquibase DSL](https://github.com/tlberglund/groovy-liquibase) project page.

-When the Liquibase plugin is applied, it creates a Gradle task for every command Liquibase supports.
-See the
+The Liquibase plugin is meant to be a light weight font end for the Liquibase command line utility.
+When the liquibase plugin is applied, it creates a Gradle task for each command supported by Liquibase.
+The [Liquibase Documentation](http://www.liquibase.org/documentation/command_line.html) describes what each command does and what parameters each command uses.
-[Liquibase Documentation](http://www.liquibase.org/documentation/command_line.html)
-For details on what commands are available, and the parameters they can take.
-The specific behavior of a Gradle Liquibase task configured in a ```liquibase``` block inside the build.gradle file.
+Parameters for the commands are configured in the ```liquibase``` block inside the build.gradle file.
 This block contains a series of, "activities", each defining a series of Liquibase parameters.
-It also has a "runList", which determines which activities are run for each task.
+Any method in an "activity" is assumed to be a Liquibase parameter.
+The ```liquibase``` block also has an optional "runList", which determines which activities are run for each task.
 If no runList is defined, the Liquibase Plugin will run all the activities.
 NOTE: the order of execution when there is no runList is not guaranteed.

 *Example:*